bahlo/arne.me/content/_index.md

 +++
 [extra]
-hero = "Arne Bahlo is a software engineer working as team lead serverless log management solutions at Axiom."
+hero = "Arne Bahlo is a software engineer working as a team lead on serverless log management solutions at Axiom."
 +++

 I find joy in creating accessible, performant applications, the indie web, fun